-Teachers must personally report to the police cases where they discover that an act of FGM appears to have been carried out, by telephoning 101.
+Teachers must report to the police cases where they discover that an act of FGM appears to have been carried out, by telephoning 101.

 All staff who are concerned about FGM will speak to the Designated Safeguarding Lead who will contact The Integrated Front Door.
+See flow chart in Appendix 17

-- Online E- Learning training on FGM is available here - Government documents and further info on FGM can be found here - Multi agency statutory guidance on FGM 2020 can be found here - See flow chart in Appendices 17 online, and with specific needs for which an extremist or terrorist group may appear to provide an answer.
+- Online E- Learning training on FGM is available here - Multi agency statutory guidance on FGM 2020 can be found here factors may contribute to vulnerability which are often combined with specific influences such as family, friends or online, and with specific needs for which an extremist or terrorist group may appear to provide an answer.
 The internet and the use of social media in particular has become a major factor in the radicalisation of young people.